cbmr-data/cbmr-data.github.io/esrum/_sources/services/containers.rst.txt

 However, before you can use this node to run Podman containers, we have to make changes both to the node configuration and to your own Podman configuration.
-Therefore, please :ref:`p_contact` us if you wish to run Podman containers.
+Therefore, please :ref:`contact us <p_contact>` if you wish to run Podman containers.

 Once these changes have been made, you can run containers on ``esrumcont01fl`` via ``sbatch`` or ``srun`` (see the